meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ### Advanced

-In the implementation of the queue, we use the funtion [`withFile`](https://hackage.haskell.org/package/base-4.12.0.0/docs/System-IO.html#g:5) for all file-based IO.
+In the implementation of the queue, I use the funtion [`withFile`](https://hackage.haskell.org/package/base-4.12.0.0/docs/System-IO.html#g:5) for all file-based IO.
 Haskell also has the functions [`writeFile`](https://hackage.haskell.org/package/base-4.12.0.0/docs/System-IO.html#g:7) and [`readFile`](https://hackage.haskell.org/package/base-4.12.0.0/docs/System-IO.html#g:7).
 Try using these instead and you'll hit a nasty bug!
 Can you anticipate what the bug will be?
 Once you run into the bug, was your guess right?
 How does this bug show the difference between `withFile` vs `writeFile` and `readFile`?